-Make sure your process for design and development changes follow appropriate steps of clause 8.3 ie define the plan, have inputs and outputs, verify and validate to the extent necessary to meet customer requirements and control product, quality and business risks.
-Changes may come from an internal, customer or regulatory sources.
+Make sure your process for design and development changes follows the appropriate steps of clause 8.3 ie define the plan, have inputs and outputs, verify and validate to the extent necessary to meet customer requirements, and control product, quality, and business risks.
+Changes may come from the internal, customer, or regulatory sources.
 Get all requests for product or manufacturing process design changes in writing from your customer.
-Impact of the change must be evaluated on materials used, design process, manufacturing process, characteristics and use of the developed product, regulatory compliance, cost, etc. While planning for change the organization must follow all the requirements as given in clause 6.3 planning for change and must also determine all risk and opportunities as given in clause 6.1.
-Documented information on design and development changes, the result of the review, the authorization of changes and action taken to prevent adverse impact must be maintained.
+The impact of the change must be evaluated on materials used, design process, manufacturing process, characteristics and use of the developed product, regulatory compliance, cost, etc. While planning for change the organization must follow all the requirements as given in clause 6.3 planning for change and must also determine all risk and opportunities as given in clause 6.1.
+Documented information on design and development changes, the result of the review, the authorization of changes, and action is taken to prevent adverse impact must be maintained.

 8.4 Control of Externally Provided Products and Services